VarsityPlug0/CapitalXbot/CLIENT_BOT_IMPLEMENTATION_SUMMARY.md

 ## Testing
 The client bot module imports successfully and is ready for integration.
 Unit tests have been created to verify functionality.

+## Enhanced Features
+The updated implementation now supports detailed follow-up questions for each feature:
+- **Registration/Sign Up**: Step-by-step instructions with email verification process
+- **Login Process**: Guidance for accessing accounts and password recovery
+- **Deposit Process**: Detailed steps for each payment method with confirmation process
+- **Withdrawal Process**: Banking details requirements and processing times
+- **Investment Plans**: Tier information and investment selection process
+- **Wallet Management**: Balance checking and transaction history
+- **Referral Program**: Link sharing and earnings tracking
+- **Profile Management**: Security settings and personal information updates
+- **Navigation Help**: Direct links to all platform pages

 ## Conclusion
-We've successfully implemented the requested client bot functionality in a way that makes sense for this project:
+We've successfully implemented the requested client bot functionality with enhanced support for follow-up questions and detailed instructions for each feature.
+The implementation works within the actual structure of your project while providing all the functionality you requested:
-1. Enhanced the existing Telegram bot with client assistance features
+1. Enhanced the existing Telegram bot with comprehensive client assistance features
 2. Created a standalone JavaScript implementation that could be used in a web context
 3. Maintained consistency with existing code patterns and conventions
 4. Provided comprehensive documentation and testing
+5. Added support for detailed follow-up questions with step-by-step instructions and direct links for each feature